The instrument on the right is an intriguing example by Harwood, a little-known New York maker from 1900 to 1930.

 Though known mainly from his existing parlor guitars, The Harwood Guitar Company also made at least two harp guitars.
 This guitar, with twelve sub-bass strings and "double-barrel" sound holes, is large -almost nineteen inches wide.
 It's extremely well made, with aberrantly-grained Brazilian rosewood back and sides.

-Harwood was a brand name used by J. W. Jenkins Company, a Kansas City, MO musical instrument dealer and wholesaler.
-They introduced the Harwood brand in 1885, which they may not have actually manufactured.
-Circa 1895 they established a factory and produced guitars using the brands Clifford and Washington.
+Harwood was a brand name used by the J. W. Jenkins Company, a Kansas City, MO musical instrument dealer and wholesaler.
+They introduced the Harwood brand in 1885.
+That same year the Jenkins Company established a factory and produced guitars using the brands Clifford and Washington.

 Some guitars marked "Harwood, New York" have been seen.
 It is not known if these are also by Jenkins.
 There is a town in New York State called Harwood, which may give us a clue.